Performance Development Review (Appraisal)

 Such informal discussion and feedback may not always be satisfactory because they are:

-Not uniform: There are no common standards throughout the organisation.
+- Not uniform: There are no common standards throughout the centre.

-Use of a formal performance review system, uniform throughout the organisation, will give consistency and achieve better results for everyone.
+Use of a formal performance review system, uniform throughout the centre, will give consistency and achieve better results for everyone.

 However, these formal reviews must be supported by on-going informal conversation – about success and their effects, about performance and improvement, and about problems and their solutions.